Sprunglesonthehub/AcreetionOS-Plasma/readme.md

 # RETIRED REPOSITORY

-Moved on from AcreetionOS to AuraOS.
+Moved on from AcreetionOS to ArttulOS.